Legobas/micronova2mqtt/README.md

 # Micronova2MQTT

-Micronova2MQTT is a bridge between Micronova Agua IOT pellet-stove controllers and MQTT-based home-automation systems It lets you monitor and control your stove from Home Assistant, Domoticz, Node‑RED, or other MQTT systems.
+Micronova2MQTT is a bridge between Micronova Agua IOT pellet-stove controllers and MQTT-based home-automation systems.
+It lets you monitor and control your stove from Home Assistant, Domoticz, Node‑RED, or other MQTT systems.
 Because it uses the Micronova API — which supports controllers from multiple brands — Micronova2MQTT is compatible with a wide range of pellet heating systems.